The following is the Gildredge House Admissions Policy for 2020-21.

 Individual subjects may be limited in the number of students they are able to accommodate.
 The school reserves the right to withdraw a course if there are insufficient numbers of students wishing to study it.

 Applicants will only be admitted into the Sixth Form if, in the judgement of the Sixth Form Leadership Team, suitable courses are available for them that are appropriate and meet their individual needs.
 Additionally reference will be made to the applicant’s actual GCSE grades.
 This information will be obtained from the applicant’s current school.

 Any student admitted to Gildredge House Sixth Form who has not achieved a Grade 4 in either GCSE English Language or Literature or in GCSE Mathematics will be required to study that GCSE and re-sit the GCSE qualification as part of their Post-16 Programme of Study.

 Applicants with a Special Educational Need Statement

 In accordance with the law, students with statements of Special Educational Need or Education, Health and Care Plans will be admitted to the school where their statement has specifically named the school as the most appropriate placement and the student meets the minimum entry requirements.

-In the event of all those applying meeting the minimum entry requirements and the maximum number of external students being exceeded, the school will apply its over-subscription Criteria 1, 2, 3 and 4 above to determine places offered.
+In the event of all those applying meeting the minimum entry requirements and the maximum number of external students being exceeded, the school will apply its over-subscription Criteria 1, 2, 3 and 4 above to determine places allocated.

 Where it is not possible to separate candidates based on the above criteria, consideration will be given to the proximity of the applicant’s home to the school.

-Waiting List and Appeals
+Waiting Lists and Appeals

 Students who meet the minimum entry requirements but are not successful in being offered a place in the first instance may request to be placed on a waiting list and will be contacted as places become available.